max-van-leeuwen/SnapLensStudio-CodeSnippets/LSQuickScripts/README.md

-global.isInBox(object [SceneObject], box [SceneObject]) : bool
+global.isInBox(point [vec3], boxTrf [Transform]) : bool
-	Checks if object is within the boundaries of a default Lens Studio box.
+	Checks if object is within the boundaries of a unit box (world space, can be rotated and scaled non-uniformly).